Benefits of Exploring New Plant-Based Cuisine

 There were a few variations maybe wraps or salads but all the comforting food was the same.
-Going out to eat, or trying to convince an omnivore or veggie curious friend that plant-based food was amazing, became disappointing and stressful.
+Going out to eat, or trying to convince an omnivore or veggie-curious friend that plant-based food was amazing, became disappointing and stressful.

 This is one of the reasons I started Night Owl Vegan.
-I knew, for sure, that if I “just wanted something to eat”, that wasn’t the same old’, same old, I knew others felt the same way.
+I knew, for sure, that if I “just wanted something to eat”, that wasn’t the same old – same old, I knew others felt the same way.

-As a former type 2 diabetic, a serial entrepreneur and vegan chef I want to open the minds of the veggie curious.
+As a former type 2 diabetic, a serial entrepreneur, and a vegan chef I want to open the minds of the veggie curious.
 I can attest to the benefits of eating a plant-based and vegan lifestyle.
 But one of the major complaints about meat and dairy-free way of eating is that the food is boring and predictable.

 At Night Owl Vegan we love food

 We love the power that food has to heal our bodies and change our lives.
 Our customers enjoy dishes from all around the world.
-Bolognese & Pepperoni Lasagna, Carrot Coconut Curry Soup (we make a dessert with the same flavor profile) and Moroccan Baked Sweet Potatoes are examples of our menu.
-We introduce our customers to new flavors, textures and culinary experiences that make eating plant-based an indulgent experience.
+Bolognese & Pepperoni Lasagna, Carrot Coconut Curry Soup (we make a dessert with the same flavor profile), and Moroccan Baked Sweet Potatoes are examples of our menu.
+We introduce our customers to new flavors, textures, and culinary experiences that make eating plant-based an indulgent experience.

 There are 3 benefits of enjoying a dynamic plant-based menu.
-The discovery of delicious food you didn’t know existed, access to herbs & spices that have medicinal properties and fun.
+The discovery of delicious food you didn’t know existed, access to herbs & spices that have medicinal properties, and fun.

-The American diet is made primarily of foods that are fried, frozen, canned and processed in some way.
-In other countries, the water, soil, sunlight and food production create foods we probably have not tasted.
+The American diet is made primarily of foods that are fried, frozen, canned, and processed in some way.
+In other countries, the water, soil, sunlight, and food production create foods we probably have not tasted.
 There are flavors and textures most of us have not had the pleasure to experience, myself included.